Scarlett Johansson: 2003–2004: Transition to adult roles

-Collaborations with Woody Allen (2005–2009)
+2005–2009: Collaborations with Woody Allen

 Johansson played Nola, an aspiring actress who begins an affair with a married man (played by Jonathan Rhys Meyers) in Woody Allen's drama Match Point in 2005.
 After replacing Kate Winslet with Johansson for the role, Allen changed the character's nationality from British to American.
 An admirer of Allen's films, Johansson liked the idea of working with him, but felt nervous her first day on the set.
-The New York Times was impressed with the performances of Johansson and Rhys Meyers, and Mick LaSalle, writing for the San Francisco Chronicle, stated that Johansson "is a powerhouse from the word go", with a performance that "borders on astonishing".
+The New York Times was impressed with the performances of Johansson and Rhys Meyers, and LaSalle, writing for the San Francisco Chronicle, stated that Johansson "is a powerhouse from the word go", with a performance that "borders on astonishing".
 The film, a box office success, earned Johansson nominations for the Golden Globe and the Chicago Film Critics Association Award for Best Supporting Actress.
-Also that year, Johansson underwent a tonsillectomy and starred with Ewan McGregor in Michael Bay's science fiction film The Island, in dual roles as Sarah Jordan and her clone, Jordan Two Delta.
+Also that year, Johansson starred with Ewan McGregor in Michael Bay's science fiction film The Island, in dual roles as Sarah Jordan and her clone, Jordan Two Delta.
 Johansson found her filming schedule exhausting: she had to shoot for 14 hours a day, and she hit her head and injured herself.
 The film received mixed reviews and grossed $163 million against a $126 million budget.

 Two of Johansson's films in 2006 explored the world of stage magicians, both opposite Hugh Jackman.
 Allen cast her opposite Jackman and himself in the film Scoop (2006), in which she played a journalism student.
 The film was a modest worldwide box office success, but polarized critics.
-Ebert was critical of the film, but found Johansson "lovely as always", and Mick LaSalle noted the freshness she brought to her part.
+Ebert was critical of the film, but found Johansson "lovely as always", and LaSalle noted the freshness she brought to her part.
 She also appeared in Brian De Palma's The Black Dahlia, a film noir shot in Los Angeles and Bulgaria.
-Johansson later said she was a fan of De Palma and had wanted to work with him on the film, but thought that she was unsuitable for the part.
+Johansson later said she was a fan of De Palma and had wanted to work with him on the film but thought that she was unsuitable for the part.
 Anne Billson of The Daily Telegraph likewise found her miscast.
 However, CNN said that she "takes to the pulpy period atmosphere as if it were oxygen".